prayagupa/java-tdd/README.md

 - It's a `stub<>` if you have the behaviour pre-determined, you don't verify the calls.
   `stub` also referred to as state-based.
-- they always respond with the same static response regardless of input.
+- They always respond with the same static response regardless of input.

   Ex.